 Sticky Traps

-Sticky traps are great for monitoring levels of infestation and trapping individual woodlice.
-They work by attracting woodlice and other insects, which then get trapped on the sticky surface while walking across.
-The downside of sticky traps is that it doesn't target the source of the infestation.
+Sticky traps are useful for monitoring the level of activity and catching individual woodlice.
+They attract woodlice and other insects, which get stuck on the surface as they walk across.
+The limitation is that they don't tackle the source of the problem – the damp.

 Chemical Solutions for Woodlice

-If natural solutions are not effective or you need to take urgent action, chemical interventions may be necessary.
-Before using any chemical products, research the ingredients and potential side effects.
-Remember to always read and follow the instructions carefully.
-Keep children and pets out during application, ventilate well, and only treat entry points and wall/floor junctions—not entire rooms.
+If natural methods aren't enough or you need to act urgently, chemical treatments may help.
+Before using any chemical product, read the ingredients and potential side effects, and always follow the instructions carefully.
+Keep children and pets out during application, ventilate well, and only treat entry points and wall/floor junctions – not entire rooms.

 Insecticides

-Choose powders or sprays specifically designed for woodlice, which should be apparent from the label.
-Apply these products in areas where woodlice are known to roam.
-This includes entry points, damp, dark spots and other potential hiding spots.
-We recommend trying a pesticide-free powder such as diatomaceous earth first, as these are generally safe to use around people and pets.
+Choose powders or sprays specifically designed for woodlice, which should be clear from the label.
+Apply them where woodlice are known to roam – entry points, damp dark spots and other hiding places.
+If you prefer to start gently, a food-grade powder such as diatomaceous earth is a lower-risk option around people and pets – just remember it needs dry conditions to be of any use, so it's no substitute for tackling the damp.

 Cleaning and Repairing After Woodlice Infestations